First: Review algorithm updates / other AHA/ILCOR science changes. Pass online ACLS recertification test. Get provider card.

 Did you know that physicians applying for relicensure in Colorado do not require CME?
 Visit the Colorado Medical Board: Laws, Rules and Policies page and read the Medical Practice Act PDF, section 12-36-123 for more details.
 Your medical facility very well may still require it though!
 Check with your employer to see if they require CME!

 If you have been out of practice for a while, you may want to consider taking a refresher course.
 You can visit the Colorado Refresher Course Offerings page for more information.

-Tatoo artists require an "Infectious Waste Management plan, consistent with CRS 25-15- 401, including segregation, identification, packaging, storage, transport, treatment, disposal and contingency planning for blood spills or loss of containment of Infectious/Regulated Waste." according to the Rules and Regulations for Body Art Establishments.
-Contingency planning for blood borne pathogens is covered in our blood borne pathogen course!
+Tattoo artists require an "Infectious Waste Management plan, consistent with CRS 25-15- 401, including segregation, identification, packaging, storage, transport, treatment, disposal and contingency planning for blood spills or loss of containment of Infectious/Regulated Waste." according to the Rules and Regulations for Body Art Establishments.
+Contingency planning for blood-borne pathogens is covered in our bloodborne pathogen course!
 Call or email us for more information.